Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Conclusion and Discussion

 In this paper, we have restricted our study to the case with $N_f (\le 2N+3)$ flavors for simplicity.
 It would be straightforward to generalize to the case with $2N+4 \le N_f \le 2N+6$.
 It would be also possible to generalize to the $OSp$ linear quiver gauge theory.
-For future perspective, it is interesting to generalize our work to non-Lagrangian field theories constructed from 5-brane web with O5-plane.
+For future perspective, it is interesting to generalize our work to non-Lagrangian field theories constructed from 5-brane web with $O5$-plane.
 On the other hand, it is also fascinating to consider similar stories in other limits like Nekrasov-Natashivili limit \cite{Nekrasov:2009rc}, other types of orientifold planes appearing in different dimensions.
-It would be also interesting to study from the viewpoint of holomorphic anomaly equation \cite{Bershadsky:1993ta, Bershadsky:1993cx} or blow-up formula \cite{Nakajima:2003pg, Nakajima:2005fg, Nakajima:2009qjc, Kim:2019uqw}.
-All in all, we believe that the hidden mathematical structures corresponding to orientifold 5-brane are also charming !
+It would be also interesting to study from the viewpoint of holomorphic anomaly equation \cite{Bershadsky:1993ta, Bershadsky:1993cx} or blow-up formula \cite{Nakajima:2003pg}, whose generalizations and applications have been studied in \cite{Nakajima:2005fg, Gottsche:2006bm, Nakajima:2009qjc, Gottsche:2010ig, Keller:2012da, Gu:2017ccq, Huang:2017mis, Gu:2018gmy, Kim:2019uqw, Gu:2019dan, Gu:2019pqj, Gu:2020fem, Kim:2020hhh}.
+All in all, we believe that the hidden mathematical structures corresponding to orientifold 5-brane are also charming!